lilithrv/backend-proyecto-final-desafio-latam/README.md

 }
 ```

-To add a favorite book:
+To add book to favorites:

 ```
 METHOD: POST